 If you have repeat prescriptions you will be given a computer copy of your medication.
-Please tick items required and post in one of the request boxes either inside or outside the surgery or you can hand into reception.
-Alternatively you may send your request by fax or post; if you enclose a stamped addressed envelope we will post it back to you.
+Please tick items required and post in one of the request boxes either inside or outside the surgery.
+Alternatively you may send your request by post; if you enclose a stamped addressed envelope we will post it back to you.
 Requests for prescriptions will not be taken by telephone.
 Please allow two working days before you collect your prescription.

 As a minimum once per year the GP will see you to review your repeat medication, this is to ensure the treatment is still effective and appropriate.
 You will be notified this is due by a message on the tear off slip attached to your prescription.
 Also the review date is shown on each item of your prescription.
 If ordering online you will be notified that you need to see the GP before any more repeat prescriptions can be ordered.